 Many products claim to be ‘made with real fruit’.
-However, they may contain very little or be so highly processed that it provides no beneficial qualities.
-Instead, look at the nutritional information panel.
-If fruit is not one of the first ingredients then the chances of the product containing any beneficial properties from the fruit is very minimal.
+However, they may contain very little or be very highly processed (e.g. a fruit leather or fruit string).
+Look at the nutrition information panel to check if fruit is one of the first listed ingredients.
+If not, the chance of the food providing any nutrition benefits is low.

 Commonly Mistaken ‘Everyday’ Products:

-See our list below of foods that’s are commonly mistaken to be ‘everyday’ foods.
-We have included easy healthy swaps that you can make in your child’s lunchbox today.
+See our list below of foods that are commonly mistaken to be ‘everyday’ foods.
+We have included easy healthy swaps that you can make in your child’s lunchbox instead.

-Muesli bars, commonly labelled health bars, superfood bars, oat bars and nut bars are commonly mistaken as healthy snacks.
-Whilst muesli bars usually contain healthy ingredients such as oats, nuts and seeds, it is the added ingredients that make for an unhealthy snack high in energy, sugar and fat.
+Muesli bars are often labelled as health bars, superfood bars, oat bars and nut bars.
+Whilst muesli bars usually contain healthy ingredients such as oats, nuts and seeds, it is the added ingredients that make for an unhealthy snack, high in added sugar and saturated fat.

 Swap from muesli bars to fresh fruit, raw unsalted nuts*, sunflower/pumpkin seeds, roasted fava beans or reduced fat yoghurt.

 Cheese dips and crackers can be easily mistaken as a healthy snack.
-Cheese-dips only contain 50% cheese, meaning they provide little calcium and contain lots of added ingredients, contributing to a high energy snack.
+Cheese-dips only contain 50% cheese, providing little calcium and a high amount of saturated fat.

-Swap from cheese-dips to reduced fat cheese slices and wholegrain water or rice crackers.
+Swap from cheese dips to reduced fat cheese slices and wholegrain or rice crackers.

 Packaged fruit drinks / poppers

-Fruit juice is commonly perceived to be a healthy drink.
-It’s easy to assume it just contains fruit.
+It’s easy to assume fruit drink is a healthy choice that just contains fruit.
 However, many fruit drinks contain very little real fruit and very small amounts of fibre.
-Instead they contain concentrate and lots of added sugar, resulting in a drink that is high in kilojoules and sugar.
+Instead, they contain high amounts of processed juice and added sugar, resulting in large amounts of sugar per serving.

 Swap from fruit drinks to plain water, water with fresh lemon/fruit and reduced fat plain milk poppers.

-Many savoury biscuits claim to be baked not fried, leading the consumer to believe they are a healthier alternative.
+Many savoury biscuits claim to be baked not fried, leading us to believe they are a healthier alternative.
 Did you know biscuits can still be baked in just as much fat or oil?
-Many savoury biscuits contain 20-25% fat and lots of added salt.
+Many savoury biscuits contain 20-25% fat and lots of salt.

 Swap from savoury biscuits to plain air popped popcorn, rice crackers, rice cakes or roasted legume snacks.